-Staging is a way of describing where a cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis.
+Staging is a way of describing where a cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 - Has the tumor spread to the lymph nodes?
 (Node, N)

 - Has the cancer metastasized to other parts of the body?
 (Metastasis, M)